 Creates the Nevada 2020 Census Commission.
-(BDR S-727) The United States Constitution mandates that a census of the population of the United States be conducted every 10 years to apportion congressional representation among the states.
+(BDR S-727) SB 190 The United States Constitution mandates that a census of the population of the United States be conducted every 10 years to apportion congressional representation among the states.
 The 24th federal decennial census, which is conducted by the Bureau of the Census of the United States Department of Commerce, will be taken April 1, 2020.
-SB 190 Watch This bill creates the Nevada 2020 Census Commission to develop and coordinate an outreach program to increase awareness about and encourage the full participation of Nevadans in the 2020 decennial census in order to ensure a complete and accurate count of all Nevadans in the 2020 decennial census.
-Status: Refereed to Senate Finance from Senate Legislative Operations and Elections on March 13 Revises provisions relating to marijuana and industrial hemp.
-(BDR 54-180) Existing law exempts a person who holds a valid registry identification card from state prosecution for the possession, delivery and production of marijuana.
+This bill creates the Nevada 2020 Census Commission to develop and coordinate an outreach program to increase awareness about and encourage the full participation of Nevadans in the 2020 decennial census in order to ensure a complete and accurate count of all Nevadans in the 2020 decennial census.
+Status: Rerefered to Senate Finance from Senate Legislative Operations and Elections on March 13 Watch Revises provisions relating to marijuana and industrial hemp.
+(BDR 54-180) SB 228 Existing law exempts a person who holds a valid registry identification card from state prosecution for the possession, delivery and production of marijuana.
 Section 1 of this bill authorizes a provider of health care, massage therapist, nail technologist, reflexologist, structural integration practitioner or person who provides wellness services to: (1) administer a marijuana-infused product or a similar product containing industrial hemp to a patient or client if the patient or client provides the product for administration; and (2) recommend the use of marijuana or industrial hemp by a patient or client to treat a condition.
 Section 1 also exempts such licensed professionals from certain crimes for making such an administration or recommendation.
 Finally, section 1 prohibits a professional licensing board from taking disciplinary action against a provider of health care, massage therapist, nail technologist, reflexologist or structural integration practitioner for making such an administration or recommendation.
 Section 2 of this bill makes a conforming change.
 Existing law imposes various requirements on a medical practitioner, other than a veterinarian, who prescribes or dispenses to a patient certain controlled substances for the treatment of pain.
-Section 3 of this bill prohibits a practitioner, other than a veterinarian, from SB 228 Watch refusing to prescribe or dispense certain controlled substances for the treatment of pain solely because the patient uses marijuana or any other cannabinoid compound.
-Existing law requires the Department of Taxation to issue a medical marijuana establishment registration certificate authorizing its holder to operate a medical marijuana establishment to an applicant who submits an application, submits certain fees and meets certain criteria.
-Existing law imposes similar requirements for a license to operate a marijuana establishment.
-Section 6 of this bill creates the Cannabis Control Commission and prescribes its membership, consisting of five members appointed by the Governor, the Majority Leader of the Senate and the Speaker of the Assembly.
-Sections 8 and 12 of this bill require the Commission to approve or deny any application for a certificate or license to operate a medical marijuana establishment or marijuana establishment, respectively, and prohibit the Department from issuing such a certificate or license without the approval of the Commission.
-Sections 10 and 14 of this bill require the Department to submit a recommendation for each application for such a certificate or license to the Commission recommending the approval or denial of the application.
-Status: Heard in Senate Health and Human Services on March 20
+Section 3 of this bill prohibits a practitioner, other than a veterinarian, from refusing to prescribe or dispense certain controlled substances for the treatment of pain.
+Section 0 cmpound.
+Existing law requires the Department of Taxation to issue a medical marijuana establishment registration certificate authorizing its holder to ooperate a medical marijuana establishment registration certificate at a marijuana establishment.
+Section 6 of this bill require the Coambission to approve or deny any application for a certificate or license to operate a medical marijuana establishment remarijuana establishment, respectively, and prohibit the Department from issuing such a certificate or license to operate a medical marijuana establishment or marijuana establishment Watch